lintje/lintje.dev/src/_docs/output.md

     | ----------- Move the ticket number to the message body
 ```

 In the example above, line 1 and 9 may quite far apart, and there may be many lines of content between them which will cause a distraction.
 For this reason the content is hidden.
-This hidden content is indicated with the `~~~` symbols.
+This hidden content is indicated with the three tilde symbols (`~~~`).

 ## Hints